codenart/codenart.github.io/_posts/2-css/2017-08-24-css-10-pseudo-classes.md

 Have you touched that? :D

 As you see that pseudo-classes are not really something new.
 It's easy to get the idea about how they work.
-So, We're not going to make examples about every one of them.
+So, We're not going to make examples for every one of them.
 Just save the reference link for future uses or you can quickly parse the link to pick out some and playing around with them.

 ## Pseudo Elements